 I’m not sure if I believe all the claims, but they had me at lifetime money back guarantee!
 Once I got the mat, I unpacked it and was a little surprised at just how spiky the acupoints were, but it had to be less scary than actual needles going into your body, right?!
 There are 1,782 acupoints on the neck pillow and 6,210 acupoints on the mat, so they really make sure you’re getting all those pressure points covered.

 I waited until I was experiencing a headache to use the mat and pillow, but was a little nervous as to whether the acupoints would make my pain worse.
 It was a little uncomfortable until I was able to relax on the mat and pillow.
 I’d say it took about 5-10 minutes for me to start feeling some pain relief.
 I stayed on them for the recommended 20 minutes and was feeling good (it was a semi-numb feeling) by the end.
-After I got up, I could still some pain in my head, but the intensity of the pain had decreased.
+After I got up, I could still feel some pain in my head, but the intensity of the pain had decreased.

 My verdict: An acupressure pillow/mat is a great tool to achieve some natural pain relief.
 For me, it was mostly temporary relief, but maybe over time, it will help to completely relieve the pain if I continue to use it.
 I’m interested to hear from those of you that have tried either acupressure or acupuncture.
 Has it worked for you?
 Did it eliminate your headaches or other areas of pain or just relieve it for a little while?